Thinking of visiting? Use the Contact Us form to get in touch about visiting!

 Here is everything you need to know before visiting us:

-The creation of a Faerie Sanctuary here in Australia has been a dream, for many years, of those having experienced the bonds created during the initial visits to the US in 1979/80 and the first gatherings in Australia in the early 80s and also the ongoing relationships within the faerie community.
-This dream of having a home to share our lives together as faeries has become a reality after lots of hard work, many meetings and much fey magic.
+The creation of a Faerie Sanctuary here in Australia was a dream for many years, especially for those who experienced the bonds created during initial visits to the US in 1979/80.
+The dream of having a place to share our lives together as faeries has become a reality after lots of hard work, many meetings and much fae magic.

-As a community we identify with the ideals of the radical faeries- that this piece of the earth is a focus for and provides sanctuary for its residents who are stewards of that land and members of the extended community of radical faeries, their friends and family.
-We moved onto the property in April 2002, and since then have been busy fixing-up and adding to accommodation, clearing weeds and planting gardens, orchards and rainforest.
+As a community we identify with the ideals of the radical faeries, that this piece of the earth is a focus for and provides sanctuary for its residents who are stewards of that land and members of the extended community of radical faeries, their friends and family.
+We moved onto the property in April 2002 and since then have been expanding it’s offerings by adding accommodation, clearing weeds, planting gardens, orchards and rainforest.
 At times it feels like there is a mountain of things to do but we are balancing work with enjoying the beauty and magic of it all.
-Phase, Teacosy, Anand, Griffyn, Spidercutie and Chameleon live on the property as full-time residents and stewards.
+Phase, Anand, Griffin, Spidercutie and Chameleon live on the property as full-time residents and stewards of the land.

 The faerie sanctuary is always open to new residents and as a community we want to grow gradually.
 Getting to know future residents during visits, in living and working together on the land is an important step.
 We have many visitors, both locally and from overseas.
 Their love, support and hard work has been crucial in creating a magical “home”.
-After over a decade the feybourhood is steadily growing.
-We welcome you to visit short or longer term this sacred piece of the earth and share in this dream of faerie community and become part of its magic.
+After over the past decade the feybourhood has been steadily growing.
+We welcome you to visit this sacred piece of the earth for the short or longer term and share in this dream of faerie community and become apart of its magic.

 ABOUT THE LAND